llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       a `routine seq` directive is implied for it by any use of the function within a compute construct or within another function with a `routine` directive (whether implicit or explicit).
     * An implicit `routine seq` directive has scope throughout the compilation unit and thus triggers the above diagnostics for the function definition's body as long it's in the same compilation unit.
+Caveat:
+        * If the function to which an implicit `routine` directive applies is prototyped within the same function in which the implying use appears, the visibility of the implicit `routine` directive might be limited in the manner discussed above for an explicit `routine` directive within a function.
+        * As for the explicit `routine` directive, such usage is confusing anyway and appears to be uncommon.
     * OpenACC 3.2 does not specify implicit `routine` directives except for C++ lambdas, but nvc 21.11 computes them.
       Clarifications are under discussion among the OpenACC technical